DeveloppeurPascal/test-projects-in-quartex-pascal/README.md

 [Cette page en français.](LISEZMOI.md)

+> [!NOTE]
+> This code repository contains obsolete test projects created on a beta version of Quartex Pascal IDE in 2023.
+They are no longer compatible with the final version of this Pascal web application development software.
+> For up-to-date and maintained examples, visit my [QuartexPascal-Samples code repository](https://codeberg.org/PatrickPremartin/QuartexPascal-Samples).

+> [!WARNING]
+> This project has been abandoned and will no longer be updated.
+The repository has been kept in case any links point to it.

 Some personal test projects to learn Quartex Pascal and understand how it works.

 [Quartex Pascal IDE](https://quartexdeveloper.com) is an development environment to create web applications like we do programs in [Delphi](https://developpeur-pascal.fr/delphi.html) or [Lazarus IDE](https://developpeur-pascal.fr/lazarus.html).
 We have a form editor, and code in [Pascal Language](https://developpeur-pascal.fr/pascal-objet.html).